« Back to news list

 Pre-pay vs Post-pay

 Payment options distinguish between Pre-pay and Post-pay.
 Fuel card payment generally means the use of post-pay, so the customer is billed after completing the toll trip.
 “The main benefit for post-pay customers here is instant, automatic increase of their liquidity”, says Manuel von Mohrenschildt.
 Moreover, quite a few toll operators grant additional discounts on toll box / OBU payments.
 In Italy for instance, hauliers are invited to join Consorzio DKV Euro Service to automatically benefit from the maximum options on Italian motorway tolls and Fréjus and Mont Blanc tunnel charges; in short, another liquidity benefit.
 Other advantages lie in store for users of the country-independent DKV BOX, which is accepted in France (TIS PL tolls system and guarded truck parks), Spain (VIA-T tolls system and guarded truck parks), Portugal (VIA Verde tolls system and Scut), Belgium (Liefkenshoek tunnel) and Germany (Warnow Crossing and Herrentunnel).
 The DKV BOX is especially designed to include the possibility of extension by other toll systems.
+Through the above article, we can recommend you the latest dresses.in a variety of lengths, colors and styles for every occasion from your favorite brands.

 One uniform European toll box in preparation